Country:

 FAQs

-InnoFlue® UL 1738 vent pipe is available at numerous plumbing and HVAC suppliers across the United States and Canada.
-Installers can easily source UL 1738 polypropylene vent pipe from regional and national distributors.
+InnoFlue® UL 1738 polypropylene vent pipe systems are widely available through plumbing and HVAC suppliers across the United States and Canada.
+Installers and contractors can source UL 1738 vent pipe from both regional distributors and national supply houses, making it easy to obtain for residential and commercial projects.

 InnoFlue® is approved for gas-fired Category II and IV appliances and is suitable for vertical or horizontal venting in new or retrofit installations, including chimneys, chases, and through-wall terminations.
 InnoFlue® Poloprophyline also meets UL-1738 code.